TDCSZ327/TDCSZ327.github.io/_pages/about.md

 I am passionate about mechanistic interpretability and model diagnostics .
 My  current research is focused on

-- understanding the mechanisms, dynamics, feature learning and generalization of ML models  from the perspective of random matrix theory, high-dimensional statistics and loss landscape;
+- understanding the mechanisms, dynamics and generalization of ML models  from the perspective of random matrix theory, high-dimensional statistics and loss landscape;
 - leveraging  model/data diagnostics and interpretability insights to improve the transparency, robustness and efficiency  of (scientific) machine learning.

 # 📖 Educations